V-E-O/speedrack/docs/about.rst

 About
 -----

 What's a *speedrack*?
-At a bar or food service event, the most common mixins are kept at arm-level, for efficiency -- this is the speedrack.
-Every reach is lost time, strain, and the line gets longer.
+At a bar or food service event, the most common mixins are kept at arm-level, for efficiency — this is the speedrack.
+Every reach is lost time, more fatigue, and the line gets longer.
 Likewise, every reach for data or regular task execution, the line's getting longer.

-And like a lot of geeks, I'll work three days to save myself three minutes during crunch times.
+Like a lot of geeks, I'll work three days to save myself three minutes during crunch times.
 It's nice when things just work.

+(note: this took longer than three days)

 Ingredients
 ~~~~~~~~~~~